-Lion’s mane tea is basically what it sounds like.
-It contains dried mushrooms, and some brands may add additional ingredients to improve the flavor.
-All you need to do is use a tea strainer to steep the mushrooms in hot water to impart the beneficial compounds, and then drink it like a regular cup of tea.
-Typically, users choose brands that don’t add other ingredients, keeping the tea as natural as possible.
+Lion’s mane tea is just what it sounds like – a brewed tea containing extract from H. erinaceus.
+All you need to do is use a tea strainer to steep the mushrooms in hot water to extract the beneficial compounds, then drink it like a regular cup of tea.

 Lion’s Mane Mushroom Powder

 Another common way to consume lion’s mane supplements is in powder form.
 Powders are very simple to use and involve mixing pre-measured amounts of extract into smoothies, coffee, tea, or even hot water.
 Admittedly, this method tastes unpleasant, but the effects are often potent and fast-acting.

 What Is the Best Way to Consume a Lion’s Mane Supplement?